GoronwyPrice/CodeClubScratchModuleA/README.md

 Pressing the s key on the keyboard stops the game.

+# SB3 Files

+## Module2CloneWarssb3

+Click on the Green flag to start and red hex button to stop the game.

+Pressing the left-arrow and right-arrow keys on the keyboad controls the x-position of the Ship Sprite.

+Pressing the up-arrow and down-arrow keys on the keyboad controls the y-position of the Ship Sprite.

+Pressing the space key fires a Lightning laser at the alien.
+Note that you cannot fire another Lightning until the current Lightning has completed its trajectory

 # NOTES ABOUT SCRATCH
 ## PROBLEM: IN SCRATCH CODE PANEL, CODE STACK TRAPPED BEHIND THE CODE BLOCK PALETTE